astronautlabs/bitstream/README.md

 }
 ```

-When reading an instance of `BaseElement` the library automatically checks the _discriminants_ specified on the defined Variant classes to determine the appropriate subclass to substitute.
-In the case above, if `type` is read as `0x2` when performing `await BaseElement.read(reader)`, then the result will be an instance of `Type2Element`.
+When reading an instance of `BaseElement` the library automatically checks the _discriminants_ specified on the defined
+Variant classes to determine the appropriate subclass to substitute.
+In the case above, if `type` is read as `0x2` when
+performing `await BaseElement.read(reader)`, then the result will be an instance of `Type2Element`.

 Note that variation which occurs at _the end_ of a bitstream element is referred to as "tail variation".

-### Marked Variation
+### Marked variation

-Sometimes a bitstream format specifies that the specialized fields fall somewhere in the middle of the overall structure, with the fields of the base class falling both before and after those found in the subclass.
-This is called "marked variation".
+Sometimes a bitstream format specifies that the specialized fields fall somewhere in the middle of the overall
+structure, with the fields of the base class falling both before and after those found in the subclass.
+This is called
+"marked variation".

 `BitstreamElement` can accomodate this using `@VariantMarker()`: